Multitensors as monads on categories of enriched graphs: Constructing a multitensor from a path-like monad

 For a category $V$ a monad $(T,\eta,\mu)$ \emph{over $\Set$ on $\ca GV$} is a monad on

 in the 2-category $\CAT/\Set$.
-That is, the functor $T$ doesn't affect the object sets and similarly for maps, and moreover the components of $\eta$ and $\mu$ are identities on objects.
+Thus as explained in section(\ref{sec:monads-from-multitensors}), the functor $T$ doesn't affect the object sets and similarly for maps, and moreover the components of $\eta$ and $\mu$ are identities on objects.
 Recall from section(\ref{ssec:enriched-graphs}) that if $V$ has an initial object then one can regard any sequence of objects $(Z_1,...,Z_n)$ of $V$ as a $V$-graph.
 This is clearly functorial in the $Z_i$.
 Moreover for $1 \leq a \leq b \leq n$ one has subsequence inclusions

 defined in the obvious way, with the object map preserving successor and $0 \mapsto (a-1)$, and the hom maps being identities.
 This enables us to construct a multitensor on $V$ from $T$, essentially by applying $T$ to sequences and looking at the homs.